jimmysaw/jimmysaw.github.io/index.md

 <img src="images/hs1.png">

 We are interested in diversity, ecology, and evolution of microbes in extreme habitats such as hot springs and hydrothermal vents and also habitats that are least explored/studied.
-Diversity, Ecology, and Evolution are intricately tied together in biology; evolution brings about diversity, diversity in turn dictates the ecology, and ecology brings about evolution of organisms.
+Diversity, Ecology, and Evolution are intricately tied together in biology and we are interested in how microbial diversity, ecology, and evolution are influencing each other.

 Specifically, we aim to:
-- understand how unique assemblage of organism in extreme habitats arose
+- understand how unique assemblage of microorganisms arise in extreme habitats
-- explore functional diversity of microbial community in extreme habitats
+- explore functional diversity of microbial community in extreme habitats and evolutionary processes driving their diversity
+- investigate evolutionary significances of major microbial groups
 - cultivate previously uncultivated archaea and bacteria from various habitats
-- understand the evolutionary forces that drove the functional diversity of microoganisms in extreme environments
-- investigate evolutionary significances of major microbial groups

 ## Latest news